Certified Nurse Aide Training (CNA)

 Cost of tuition is $1,800.
 Scholarships may be available.
 After you apply, we can help you make a plan to pay for the training.

 Part-time and full-time classes are available.
-The classroom portion of training is now virtual.
-You will need a computer, reliable internet and a good camera.
-The second portion includes lab and clinicals.
+The first portion of training is in the classroom and the second includes lab and clinicals.

 Our program has a 93% completion rate and 90% certification rate.